evanl23/learn-git/README.md

 * Git operates on the command line (your terminal), while you use GitHub on the Internet.
 * Git is a local program downloaded onto your computer that stores repositories and code on your device.
-GitHub hosts repositories on its servers ("in the cloud").
+GitHub hosts repositories on its servers (called remote, "in the cloud").

 If you want to learn more about the two, you can visit their home pages and read the documentation featured there.